 Planet, People, Production.

-The Common Good Company defines more sustainable materials as those that reduce the environmental impact of a product through better chemistry, lower resource intensity, less waste and/or recyclability.
+TCGCo defines more sustainable materials as those that reduce the environmental impact of a product through better chemistry, lower resource intensity, less waste and/or recyclability.

-The Common Good Company uses recycled pre-consumer textile waste and Recycled Polyester in the manufacturing of their garments.
-TCGCo have eliminated the unnecessary waste, water use, land use, and the pollution that are typically involved with the production of yarns made from virgin materials.
+By using Recycled Pre-consumer textile waste and Recycled Polyester in our garments, we have eliminated the unnecessary waste, water use, land use and pollution that are typically involved with the production of yarns made from virgin materials.